-When the ghee is hot add the bay leaves, crushed mace, cardamoms, and cloves.
+When the oil is hot, add the bay leaf and cloves.

-When the cumin seeds splutter add the finely chopped onions.
-Keep stirring.
+When the cumin seeds splutter in about 30 seconds add onions.

-When the onions turn golden in about 2 to 4 minutes add the ginger garlic paste.
-Stir.
+When the onions turn golden in roughly 2 to 4 minutes add the ginger garlic paste.

-Then add the diced tomatoes and let them sauté for 3 to 4 minutes.
+Then add tomatoes and let them sauté for 3 to 4 minutes.
 This step is key to let the tomatoes cook and get the raw odor out.

-Transfer the cooked mutton in a serving bowl.
-Discard the bay leaves.
+Transfer in a serving bowl immediately.
+Discard the bay leaf.